 It could be easy to get excited about giveaways and/or drawings during the holidays, especially when that new iPad would be a perfect Christmas present for Nana.

 These expensive items typically come in the form of “bait and phished” fraud.
-Scammers use this trick to show off an expensive prize, and ask you to enter a drawing where a number of lucky participants will win such prize, for example, a new iPad.
+Scammers use this trick to show off an expensive prize and ask you to enter a drawing where a number of lucky participants will win such a prize, for example, a new iPad.
 (Or a brand name store gift card as mentioned in the earlier example.)

 To even get the slightest chance of winning, though, your members may be asked to enter a few personal details.
 Cybercriminals can use this to collect personal information about others and use them for their own benefit (whether it be stealing their identities, bank info, etc.).
 The bottom line on how to avoid this cyber-attack is to never enter private details on sites you don’t trust or have never heard of.
 Only use sites you’ve used before, or that have been personally recommended to you by family or friends.

-Even though saving money on gifts during the holidays may be a priority, doing your due diligence to make sure your credit union’s site is publishing alert notices or rate changes is just as important.
-Encourage members to check online reviews, or compare prices on other sites.
+Even though saving money on gifts during the holidays may be a priority, doing your due diligence to make sure your credit union’s site is publishing alert notices of rate changes is just as important.
+Encourage members to check online reviews or compare prices on other sites.
 Now we are not saying that charges from smaller-named Mom and Pop shops won’t be affected, (after all, they are the very heart of America), but just make members aware to keep their options open, and search around.
 Sometimes smaller businesses with exclusive products might sell their items through third-party sellers such as eBay, Etsy, or Amazon.

-Ways to check if site is clean: Remind members to check the bottom right hand corner of a website during the check-out process and look for a security icon that ensures it’s a safe transaction, signs of encryption (like an SSL certificate), read customer reviews, compare 3rd party sites, and it is recommended by Nerdwallet to pay using a credit card and/or PayPal so that way you can cancel the transaction and get refunded if the purchase is a scam.
+Ways to check if the site is clean: Remind members to check the bottom right-hand corner of a website during the check-out process and look for a security icon that ensures it’s a safe transaction, signs of encryption (like an SSL certificate), read customer reviews, compare 3rd party sites, and it is recommended by Nerdwallet to pay using a credit card and/or PayPal so that way you can cancel the transaction and get refunded if the purchase is a scam.

-2. Fake Facebook Pages, Identity & Ads
+2. Fake Facebook Pages, Identity, and Ads

-Impersonations and false identity is a key ingredient to all scams.
+Impersonations and false identity is key ingredient to all scams.
 According to an article from Support The Guardian, “Millennials are falling victim to scams involving handing money to fraudsters more than any other age group, according to Lloyds Bank.
-New data shows that victims aged 18 to 34 are losing an average of $3,362 to fraud, which typically involve scammers impersonating banking staff, the police, or HM Revenue and Customs.”
+New data shows that victims aged 18 to 34 are losing an average of $3,362 to fraud, which typically involves scammers impersonating banking staff, the police, or HM Revenue and Customs.”

-Social media platforms seem to be a great way for false identity to take place for a scammer.
+Social media platforms seem to be a great way for false identities to take place as scammers.
 Tell your members to beware of good old Facebook friends like “John David,” who do an action called “Like Farming.”
-This is just an algorithm scammers typically perform to get more Facebook likes and shares on their content for a pay-per-click scheme.
-Typically around the holidays scammers create fake Facebook accounts and business pages that promise valuable Black Friday deals and tell you that the only way to get this promotion is by sharing their ads.
+This is just the algorithm scammers typically perform to get more Facebook likes and shares on their content for a pay-per-click scheme.
+Typically around the holidays, scammers create fake Facebook accounts and business pages that promise valuable Black Friday deals and tell you that the only way to get this promotion is by sharing their ads.
 Naturally, such awesome jam-packed deals need to be shared with all of your friends and so on, making their fake ad posts reach thousands of people.
 Once the post reaches enough profiles, the post typically changes to a different product they can get some serious money off of, due to pay-per-click.
 The cybercriminal can then sell the page they created and all of the content on it to the dark web, making all the people who have interacted with the fake page’s posts visible as well (such as birthdays and addresses).